 eSTICC is working towards an integration of the Nordic ESM models and research activities.
 Currently, the following ESMs are being used in Nordic countries: EC-Earth, NorESM, and MPI-ESM. eSTICC will facilitate a better positioning of the Nordic countries for the next IPCC assessment, by:

 - implementing and testing process parameterisations in the eSTICC ESMs.

 - designing model experiments relevant for the Arctic that can be run by more than one “Nordic” ESM.

 - explicitly qualifying at least one model for access to European elite HPC resources.

 Using EC-Earth, NorESM and MPI-ESM, all the ESM teams will pursue experiments to find a quasi-optimal balance between process sophistication, on one hand, and grid resolution on the other.
 To diagnose the transport processes specifically in the different model versions, tracing oxygen isotopes in some or all of the models will be investigated.

 UHEL, FMI and CSC are working towards approval of the MPI-ESM for PRACE (Partnership for Advanced Computing in Europe) Preparatory Access for Tier-0 computers.
 A preparatory access for Tier-0 computers means that the ESM must have passed the most stringent PRACE evaluation criteria in code scalability testing and porting.
 This activity could open up European elite HPC resources for the Nordic groups using MPI-ESM.
 The experience gained from this work will be of interest also for the groups using EC-Earth and NorESM, since they may wish to follow the same process at a later stage.

-High Performance Computing (HPC) covers whole workflows, including data transfer and input/output, as well as algorithms suited for accelerated systems (GPGPU, MIC).
-In eSTICC, HPC mainly focuses on:
+The High Performance Computing (HPC) activities in eSTICC cover whole workflows, including data transfer and input/output, as well as algorithms suited for accelerated systems such as GPGPU.